anc2001/anc2001.github.io/content/projects/arap/index.md

 showWordCount : false
 showEdit: false
 ---
+## Demo Video
+{{< youtube rCRaXV7d-Ik >}}

+Shown are simple examples constraining mutliple different vertices and seeing that the mesh deform reasonably.

-## Overview
+## Description
 Program builds matrix `L` based on equation 8 in the paper, applies constraints by deleting corresponding rows and columns of constrained vertices, and then constructs and solves a linear system of equations described in the paper with `Eigen::SimplicialLDLT`.

-## Results

-Shown are simple examples constraining mutliple different vertices and seeing that the mesh deform reasonably.

-{{< youtube rCRaXV7d-Ik >}}